 In-Depth Family Interviews, Case Studies and Surveys

 We received a grant from the Robert Wood Johnson Foundation to develop a new evidence-based family-related model of wellness, prevention and care with Child and Adolescent Services at San Francisco General Hospital / University of California, San Francisco (UCSF).
 We have been implementing this model in collaboration with agencies and jurisdictions in several parts of the country.
-To date, we have provided education and training for more than 80,000 providers, families and religious leaders on our family support approach.
+To date, we have provided education and training for more than 92,000 providers, families and religious leaders on our family support approach.
 We have disseminated hundreds of thousands of copies of our family education materials across the U.S. and other countries.
-We have been working with agencies, organizations and providers to help build an international movement of family acceptance to promote wellness and healthy futures for LGBT children, youth and young adults.
-Our work is helping to change the paradigm for how LGBT children and youth are nurtured, cared for and served across disciplines and systems of care.
+We have been working with agencies, organizations and providers to help build an international movement of family acceptance to promote wellness and healthy futures for LGBTQ children, youth and young adults.
+Our work is helping to change how LGBTQ children and youth are nurtured, cared for and served across disciplines and systems of care.